davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 Example `4.` has no initial object because a has many morphisms to it from itself.

-### Stuff, structure, properties
+### Define structure-preserving

 A major motivation of category theory (going back to section 1.1) is "structure" preservation.
+The term is used all over [Morphism](https://en.wikipedia.org/wiki/Morphism#Examples).
 We've gained intuition for what "structure" is through many examples, but is there a more concrete definition?
-For example, is the [Commutative property](https://en.wikipedia.org/wiki/Commutative_property) applied to an operation an example of structure (see also [Property (mathematics)](https://en.wikipedia.org/wiki/Property_(mathematics))), and in particular something that morphisms preserve by definition of being structure-preserving?
+The short answer is no; what it means to preserve structure completely depends on the context.
+The word "structure" may have more specific meanings in specific contexts (see [stuff, structure, property in nLab](https://ncatlab.org/nlab/show/stuff%2C+structure%2C+property)), but in the context of what it means to be a morphism (i.e. something that is structure-preserving) this can mean many things.

+One kind of example is given in [Morphism § Examples](https://en.wikipedia.org/wiki/Morphism#Examples) under:

+> - In the category of small categories, the morphisms are functors.
+> - In a functor category, the morphisms are natural transformations.

+In Definition 5.11 (and in Rough Definition 6.68) we'll see examples of functors that actually preserve more than what plain functors do.
+These are structure-preserving maps (morphisms) as well, in some category similar to **Cat** (where plain functors are the morphisms).

+These examples are for "strict" categories, as defined in [Higher category theory](https://en.wikipedia.org/wiki/Higher_category_theory).
+There are many more possible definitions of structure-preserving in this domain.
+From [n-category](https://ncatlab.org/nlab/show/n-category):

+> Especially as n increases, there is a plethora of different definitions of n-categories, some differing in generality others different-looking but secretly equivalent.
+A (woefully incomplete) list is given below, with pointers to dedicated entries.
+Part of the subject of higher category theory is to understand, organize, systematize and, last not least, apply these definitions.
+(It is the “n” in “n-category” that gives the nLab its name.)

+The term "morphism" was also apparently originally used in category theory as an abstraction of the notion of homomorphism, apparently in order to advance the field of topology.
+This creates examples of morphisms of almost a completely different kind:

+> - In the category of topological spaces, the morphisms are the continuous functions and isomorphisms are called homeomorphisms.
+There are bijections (that is, isomorphisms of sets) that are not homeomorphisms.
+> - In the category of smooth manifolds, the morphisms are the smooth functions and isomorphisms are called diffeomorphisms.

 Part of the problem in defining what it means to preserve "structure" is that we may not agree on what structure is important to preserve.
 Every structure-preserving function ("map") must forget some structure; we wouldn't call it a map if it was nothing but an identity (nothing changed).
-This disagreement about what is important to preserve leads to a wide variety of definitions (see comments in [n-category](https://ncatlab.org/nlab/show/n-category)).
+This disagreement about what is important to preserve leads to a wide variety of definitions.

 It may be best to completely avoid the word "structure" and rather say what structure you are preserving.
-Don't say structure-preserving, for example, when you mean composition-preserving.
+Don't say structure-preserving, for example, when you mean identity-preserving.
 The latter is just as many letters and is more specific.

-In the definition of [Property (mathematics)](https://en.wikipedia.org/wiki/Property_(mathematics)), we say that it must apply across all examples.
-Similarly, for a commutative diagram to "commute" means it applies in all cases.
-A [Universal property](https://en.wikipedia.org/wiki/Universal_property) extends a "traditional property" in being also true of an associated morphism (rather than just an object).

-The short answer is that there are different types (think type theory) of morphisms, which are defined to preserve different types of "structure" (the term "structure" being used here in the wide sense).

-The author often presents algebraic structures as tuples, as in Exercise 6.7.
-For the homomorphism to preserve structure, it must preserve all the structure in the tuple.
-However, there can also be "structure" *between* the elements of these tuples, such as (in Exercise 6.7) the distributive property.
+It's interesting that the word "morphism" now means structure preserving, when the prefix that would indicate it should be structure preserving (in Greek) has been taken away.
+For example, [Isomorphism](https://en.wikipedia.org/wiki/Isomorphism) means "equal" form (equal "structure" or shape).
+[Homomorphism](https://en.wikipedia.org/wiki/Homomorphism) means "same" form though this is due to a mistranslation; it should have been "similar" form (and you should think of it that way).

+Can we see structure-preserving morphisms as preserving context?
+Since what it means to be structure-preserving is so variable, this may be acceptable.
+A morphism, functor, homemorphism, homomorphism, etc. help you keep what you already knew from one context and use it in another context (either duplicating your knowledge base to reduce or edit it, or building it up without duplication).

+### Define morphism

-A [Functor](https://en.wikipedia.org/wiki/Functor) is a special case of a morphism (a structure-preserving map), but one that we often think of happening one "level" up of our "regular" morphisms.
-If you think of a small category as a partial magma with identity and an associative partial function, then a functor preserves this structure (without having to think up a level).
-Functors are in fact the morphisms of the category of small categories (**Cat**).
+If you could think of a small category as a partial magma with identity and an associative partial function, then a functor might preserve this structure, without having to think about all the structure that is presumably preserved in the morphisms (which could be of any kind).
+A morphism is a bit more than this, though, because a morphism must also be defined whenever composition is possible (when the target of one morphism matches the source of another).
+It's in this sense that we say a functor is composition-preserving; because (in the language of Definition 3.6) a "composite" morphism must be defined in a category for every two morphisms that can compose.
+Said another way, we cannot use just any associative partial function.

-In Definition 5.11 (and soon in Rough Definition 6.68) we'll see examples of functors that actually preserve more than what basic functors do.
-These are structure-preserving maps (morphisms) as well, in some category similar to **Cat**.

-What's special about functors is that they transform commutative diagrams in one category to commutative diagrams in another (see [Functor § Properties](https://en.wikipedia.org/wiki/Functor#Properties)).
+### Why functors?

+It can be easy to read the definition of a functor without thinking about why they are defined the way they are.
+From [Functor § Properties](https://en.wikipedia.org/wiki/Functor#Properties)

+> Two important consequences of the functor axioms are:
+>
+> - F transforms each commutative diagram in C into a commutative diagram in D;
+> - if f is an isomorphism in C, then F(f) is an isomorphism in D.

 So if in one category you have that g ∘ f = h, as in (from [Morphism](https://en.wikipedia.org/wiki/Morphism)):

 ![x](https://upload.wikimedia.org/wikipedia/commons/e/ef/Commutative_diagram_for_morphism.svg)